These are our recommendations for encrypted real-time communication.

 Session is a decentralized messenger with a focus on private, secure, and anonymous communications.
 Session offers support for direct messages, group chats, and voice calls.

 Session uses the decentralized Oxen Service Node Network to store and route messages.
 Every encrypted message is routed through three nodes in the Oxen Service Node Network, making it virtually impossible for the nodes to compile meaningful information on those using the network.

 Session allows for E2EE in one-on-one chats or closed groups which allow for up to 100 members.
 Open groups have no restriction on the number of members, but are open by design.

-Oxen requested an independent audit for Session in March of 2020.
-The audit concluded in April of 2021, “The overall security level of this application is good and makes it usable for privacy-concerned people.”
+Oxen requested an independent audit for Session in March 2020.
+The audit concluded in April 2021, “The overall security level of this application is good and makes it usable for privacy-concerned people.”

-Session has a whitepaper describing the technicals of the app and protocol.
+Session has a whitepaper describing the technical details of the app and protocol.